A mixed fractional CIR model: positivity and an implicit Euler scheme: Abstract

 We consider a Cox--Ingersoll--Ross (CIR) type short rate model driven by a mixed fractional Brownian motion.
 Let $M=B+B^H$ be a one-dimensional mixed fractional Brownian motion with Hurst index $H>1/2$, and let $\mathbf{M}=(M,\mathbb{M}^{\mathrm{It\hat{o}}})$ denote its canonical It\^o rough path lift.
 We study the rough differential equation

-and prove that, under the Feller condition $2k\theta>\sigma^2$, the unique rough path solution is almost surely strictly positive for all times.
-The proof relies on an It\^o type formula for rough paths, together with refined pathwise estimates for the mixed fractional Brownian motion, including L\'evy's modulus of continuity for the Brownian part and a law of the iterated logarithm for the fractional component.
+and show that, under the Feller condition $2k\theta>\sigma^2$, the unique rough path solution exists and is almost surely strictly positive for all times.
+Our approach relies on an It\^o type formula for rough paths, together with refined pathwise estimates for the mixed fractional Brownian motion, including L\'evy's modulus of continuity for the Brownian part and a law of the iterated logarithm for the fractional component.
 As a consequence, the positivity property of the classical CIR model extends to this non-Markovian rough path setting.
-We also establish the convergence of an implicit Euler scheme for the associated singular equation obtained by a square-root transformation.
+We also establish the convergence, in the uniform norm, of an implicit Euler scheme for the associated singular equation obtained by a square-root transformation.